Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     l_start_dt := record.start_dt;
     l_end_dt   := record.end_dt;
 ```
-4. Just like the line_item_ld.sql file in the previous section, the merge processing pattern is being utilized here to select data by using the logical partitions.
+4. Just like the line_item_ld.sql file in the previous section, the merge processing pattern is being utilized here to select data by using the logical partitions. **Important:** Another note is the *"on"* clause of the *"merge"* statement.
 ``` sql
 merge into line_item_margin t using
     (